Zanshinmu/llava-caption.py/README.md

 # llava-caption.py
 ## Automatically captions a directory of text files containing prompts
-## and corresponding PNG images using the llava 1.6 model
+## and corresponding PNG images using the llava multimodal model

 # Installation Guide